 Foxwell NT510 for BMW is an affordable scanner that supports all systems on most BMW models.

-The device can read and erase codes from the engine, transmission, ABS, traction control, and SRS/airbag, as well as reset oil reminders.
+The device can read and erase codes from the engine, transmission, ABS, traction control, SRS/airbag, and reset oil reminders.
 It works both on gasoline and diesel BMWs.